 Some car washes are even adding these, to expand their businesses.
 The latter may have a part-time groomer on staff, to provide services the owners can't perform themselves.
 So this may be a good option for those just starting out.

 While pooches comprise the majority of patrons who seek pet grooming services, be prepared to cater to cats, as well.
-In addition, you may be asked to service such pets as rabbits, ferrets, guinea pigs and other small exotic pets.
-For more about this, please see my article Pet Grooming for Small Animals.
+In addition, you may be asked to service such pets as rabbits, ferrets, guinea pigs, and other small exotic pets.